Kurnool: Nawabs

+British Rule

 Ghulam Rasul Khan Bahadur (died on 12 July 1840) was the last Nawab of Kurnool, Andhra Pradesh.
 He ruled from 1823 to 1839 until the kingdom was defeated by the East India Company.
-On 12 October 1839, a war broke out between British Indian Army and the kingdom and continued for six days until the king was detained on 18 October.
+On 12 October 1839, a war broke out between the British Indian Army and the kingdom and continued for six days until the king was detained on 18 October.
 He was subsequently sent to Tiruchirappalli Central Prison where he died on 12 July 1840.

-Post independence
+After independence

 Kurnool was the capital of erstwhile Andhra State between 1 October 1953 and 31 October 1956.
-The state was later merged with Telugu speaking districts of Hyderabad State to form Andhra Pradesh with Hyderabad as the state's capital on 1 November 1956.
-Presently Kurnool is in the divided Andhra Pradesh state.
+The state was later merged with the Telugu-speaking districts of Hyderabad State to form Andhra Pradesh with Hyderabad as the state's capital on 1 November 1956.
+Currently Kurnool is in the divided Andhra Pradesh state.

 Geography

 Kurnool is located at 15.8333°N 78.05°E. It has an average elevation of 273 metres (898 feet).
 Kurnool lies on the banks of the Tungabhadra River.
 The Hundri and Neeva rivers also flow through the city.
 The K.C.Canal (Kurnool–Cuddapah) was built by the Dutch for transportation, but later used for irrigation.